stoyelq/dfobot/readme.md

 All the machine learning knowledge required is are covered in lectures 1-12 of this course: https://web.eecs.umich.edu/~justincj/teaching/eecs498/WI2022/

-This methods used in this code are not anything novel, they closely follow the aproach employed by Moel et al. 2018 and other recent otolith aging work:
+This methods used in this code are not anything novel, they closely follow the aproach employed by Moen et al. 2018 and other recent otolith aging work:

 Moen, E., et al. (2018).
 "Automatic interpretation of otoliths using deep learning."
 PLoS One 13(12): e0204713.